-How much does a Credit and Collections Director earn in the United States?
-The average Credit and Collections Director salary in the United States is $113,465 as of February 28, 2019, but the range typically falls between $97,428 and $134,904.
+How much does a Credit and Collections Director make in the United States?
+The average Credit and Collections Director salary in the United States is $113,922 as of April 27, 2019, but the range typically falls between $97,824 and $135,451.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.

 Includes base and annual incentives